ourshell/math-and-music/drafts/README.md

-# Deep AI Warning
+# AI Warning
-These projects are forked versions by Chat GPT o1.
+The draft projects are forked versions by Chat GPT o1.
-They are completely delusional and fundamentally wrong.
+AI is missing the point and got delusional.